Virginia Tech® home

 • Waterproof: Constructed to keep the feet dry and comfortable in wet conditions.

-• Chemical-resistant: Constructed of various materials to provide protection against certain categories of chemical hazards, such as animal fats, acids, most chemicals, oils, etc. Compare potential exposures to the manufacturer's recommendations to select the right type.
+• Chemical-resistant: Constructed of various materials to provide protection against certain categories of chemical hazards, such as animal fats, acids, most chemicals, oils, etc. where there's a splash hazard or direct contact potential.
+Acid and chemical handling, degreasing, plating, and spill response are common tasks requiring this type of footwear.
+Compare potential exposures to the manufacturer's recommendations to select the right type.

 • Puncture-resistant: Designed to protect the mid-sole of the foot where sharp objects can pierce or penetrate the sole.